NRCHKB/node-red-contrib-homekit-docker/README.md

     --name node-red-homekit     - Give this machine a friendly local name. nrchkb/node-red-homekit     - The image to base it.

-### Raspberry Pi (including install Docker)
+### Raspberry Pi (including installation Docker)

-Following these commands will install Docker, add user `pi` to Docker group, then set the docker container to always run.
+Following these commands will install Docker, add user `pi` to a Docker group, then set the docker container to always run.

 We assume you have some basic knowledge of Linux and you are logged in as `pi` user.

 1) Make sure we are in the home directory of the pi user: